zoul0813/zeal-coreutils/README.md

 * du - show size of each directory
 * echo - echo the arguments to the terminal
 * hexdump - output the contents of a file to the terminal in hex format
+* less - output contents of a file, one screen at a time
 * ls - list a directory
 * mkdir - make a directory
 * mv - move src file to dst file